Woolley Hill Wind Farm Community Fund

 Grants will not be made retrospectively so no commitment for expenditure should be made before the date of the grant offer letter.
 Funding will not be provided to support projects promoting political or religious views, for sponsored events or to cover expenditure considered to be a statutory responsibility.
 Grants will not normally be given to projects primarily concerned with animal welfare, medical research and equipment, or overseas travel.

-Ellington Playing Fields Association was awarded £3,000 towards the purchase of an open walled shelter with benches for public use.
+Ellington Playing Fields Association received £3,000 towards the purchase of an open walled shelter with benches for public use.